If you're evaluating Dot Compliance

 What's the difference between a QMS platform and a HIPAA compliance solution?

-How quickly can a small practice become HIPAA compliant?
+How quick can a small practice become HIPAA compliant?

 Do I need both a QMS and a HIPAA compliance solution?

-Only if your organization operates in both regulated product environments (pharma, biotech) and handles protected health information.
-Most healthcare providers and business associates only need HIPAA compliance — not a full enterprise QMS.
+You need QMS if you work in regulated product environments for pharma or biotech.
+If you also handle protected health information, this warrants HIPAA compliance.
+Most healthcare providers and business associates only need HIPAA compliance.
+They do not need a full enterprise QMS.